Amena2026/tcp-file-transfer/README.md

 This project implements a basic client-server file transfer system over TCP sockets using the C programming language.
 The client requests a file from the server, and the server responds by sending the file line-by-line using a simple custom packet structure.

-> Developed as part of a Computer Networks course project.

 ---

 ## 🔧 Features